BDC Hamburger Icon

 Types of expenses infographic

 Fixed and variable expenses are part of your general ledger, which is how businesses keep track of their finances.
 A fixed expense means one that doesn’t change — it’s a set amount you pay on a recurring basis.
-A variable expense, on the other hand, may change due to a variety of factors, which means you can’t always predict exactly what it will cost.
+Meanwhile, a variable expense changes due to how many units you produce and sell and other factors.
 Both types of expenses can be direct or indirect costs.

-These terms exist to differentiate between the types of costs businesses are expected to pay.
-As a business owner, you will have both types of expenses, so it’s important to distinguish between the two and create a budget accordingly.
-[Looking for help with expense tracking?
+Knowing how to distinguish between the two can help you create a budget, control costs and plan accordingly.
+[Are you looking for help with expense tracking?
 Check out our recommendations for the best small business accounting software.]

-• Fixed expenses remain static over a set period of time; variable expenses fluctuate depending on external factors.
+• Fixed expenses remain static over a set period of time; variable expenses fluctuate based on volume and other factors.

 • Fixed expenses are not impacted by production output.
-For example, you have to make the same office lease payment every month regardless of how much work you do in that office.
-Variable expenses, however, may increase or decrease based on your output because you’ll need to buy more raw goods and spend more on hourly labor in order to produce more output.
+For example, you make the same office lease payment every month regardless of how much work you do in that office.
+Variable expenses, however, increase or decrease based on your output because you use more raw goods and spend more on hourly labor to increase output.

 • Fixed expenses are often time-related, such as your monthly office lease payment.
 Variable expenses are often volume-related, such as the amount of time your hourly employees work each week.